-By drinking vegetables, your body is able to instantly absorb about 99% of the nutrients.
-If you ate the vegetables raw, your body can only absorb about 40% of what you eat.
-There’s a lot of work involved with chewing and digesting food – but soups and juices go right into your system.
-As someone with Celiac disease and who follows a gluten-free diet, eating to heal is of utmost importance to me!
+What I love about soups is that you drink your vegetables.
+When you do that, your body is able to instantly absorb about 99% of the nutrients.
+That’s right, 99% of the nutrients flows right into your body, healing at the source.
+If you ate the vegetables raw, your body would only absorb about 40% of what you eat because there’s a lot of work involved with chewing and digesting food.
+On the other hand, soups and juices go right into your system to flood you with nutrients right away.
+As someone with celiac disease and as someone who follows a strict gluten-free diet, eating to heal my body (especially my gut) is of utmost importance to me!

-This soup keeps well – meaning you can enjoy it all week long or freeze to enjoy on a rainy day.
-Delic!
+This healing carrot and cauliflower soup recipe keeps well – meaning you can enjoy it all week long or freeze it in individual freezer baggies to enjoy on a rainy day.